-Solomon Genene Gudeta received his Bachelor of Electrical and Electronics Engineering from the Bahir Dar University in 2010.
-He later received his Master of Science in Mechatronics from University of Trento in 2015.
-In 2017, he joined the North Carolina A&T State University to pursue his Ph.D. degree.
-His research interests include “Robotic Swarm,” “Cooperative Control,” and “Flight Control Systems”.
+Md Khurram Monir Rabby received his Bachelor of Electrical and Electronics Engineering from the Bangladesh University of Engineering and Technology in 2013.
+In 2017, he later received his Master of Science in Information of Communication Technology (ICT) from Bangladesh University of Engineering and Technology.
+In 2017, he then joined the North Carolina A&T State University to pursue his Ph.D. degree.
+His research interests include “Human-machine interactions,” “Robotics,” “Cooperative Control,” and “Formal methods”.
 He is a member of Autonomous Cooperative Control of Emergent Systems of Systems (ACCESS) Lab and Testing, Evaluation and Control of Heterogeneous Large-scale systems of Autonomous Vehicles (TECHLAV) Center.

 M.Sc., Information and Communication Technology, Bangladesh University of Engineering and Technology, Bangladesh, 2017

 B.Sc., Electrical Engineering, Bangladesh University of Engineering and Technology, Bangladesh, 2013

 Winner of the Graduate Student Advisory Council Mini Research Grant for 2019-2020.